A2 Media Studies Coursework

 Filming near busy roads:

-To prevent any collision with passing by vehicles, we decided to film in secluded locations
+prevention: To prevent any collision with passing by vehicles, we decided to film in secluded locations |

 Actors:

-Since we didn't get any consent from pedestrians or staff, we decided not to include them for our feature.
+The actors that were exposed were (myself, Ramsay Laifa, Charles Payne and Mohammed Saad).
+Since we didn't get any consent from pedestrians or staff, we decided not to include them for our feature. |

 None present